MicroStrategy/hyper-sdk/samples/README.md

 }());
 ```

-#### How to deploy the HyperIntelligence SDK plugin on MicroStrategy Web?
+#### How to deploy the Hyper SDK plugin on MicroStrategy Web?

 1. Connect to the application server where MicroStrategy Web is installed
 2. Navigate to the path for MicroStrategy Web
-3. Copy and paste the “HyperIntelligence SDK” folder in the “Plugins” folder under “MicroStrategy”.
+3. Copy and paste the “Hyper SDK” folder in the “Plugins” folder under “MicroStrategy”.
-4. Open and edit the “global.js” in “javascript” under the “HyperIntelligence SDK” folder just pasted.
+4. Open and edit the “global.js” in “javascript” under the “Hyper SDK” folder just pasted.
 5. Restart the application server

 #### Example of Plugin File